Non-bifurcating phylogenetic tree inference via the adaptive LASSO: Experiments

 We find that multistep adaptive phylogenetic LASSO indeed strikes a better balance between identifying zero branches and detecting short branches than rjMCMC in this simulation study (Figure \ref{fig:detection}).
-In addition to being slightly better at identifying zero branches than rjMCMC (partly due to a weak polytomy prior $C=1$), multistep adaptive phylogenetic LASSO has a substantially improved detection probability for short branches.
-Also note that sufficiently long branch lengths (about $10$ expected substitution per data set) are usually needed for an edge to be reliably detected in either methods.
+In addition to being slightly better at identifying zero branches than rjMCMC (partly due to a weak polytomy prior $C=1$), multistep adaptive phylogenetic LASSO has a substantially improved detection probability for short branches (Figure \ref{fig:detection}).
+Also note that sufficiently long branch lengths (about $10$ expected substitution per data set) are needed for an edge to be reliably detected using either method.